go2hx/go2hx/docs/ast_to_ast.md

 )
 ```

-Each import is run with ``typeImport``, and sets ``info.renameIdents`` in most caases which is a map that looks for a given identifier and renames it.
+Each import is run with ``typeImport``, and sets ``info.renameIdents`` in most cases which is a map that looks for a given identifier and renames it.

 ```go
 var removeStrings = []string{